tanrax/maza-ad-blocking/README.md

 URL_DNS_LIST="https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts"
 ```

-⚠️ Steven Black's main list has been reported to fail.
-Read the following [issue](https://github.com/tanrax/maza-ad-blocking/issues/20) to understand what is wrong and how to fix it. ⚠️

 ## DNSMASQ

 Unfortunately the hosts file does **not support sub-domains (wildcards)**, which is necessary to correctly filter all DNS.
 You will **need to install locally a server** for that purpose, Maza supports the **Dnsmasq** format.